 Library Use Instruction

 University librarians are available to provide library use instruction for individuals or any classes or to assist with any assignment-specific needs.
 Arrangements are made with the librarian assigned to work with a specific department.
 Call 608.342.1668 to find the librarian for your area.

 The Karrmann Library provides support of information resources to faculty incorporating library components into distance learning environments and to students taking courses at a distance from UW System institutions.

-The Mathematics Learning Center is staffed with tutors who will provide assistance to students.
-Students do not need to schedule an appointment, but can bring their questions in any time the MLC is open.
+The Mathematics Learning Center (MLC) is staffed with tutors who will assist students with their questions in math.
+Students do not need to schedule an appointment, but can bring their questions in at any time a tutor is available.
 Tutors will be willing to answer questions ranging in topics from basic mathematics to Calculus III.
-Schedules for the MLC change each semester, but daytime and evening hours are posted outside the MLC and online at www.uwplatt.edu/math/tutoring.htm.
+Schedules for the MLC change each semester, but daytime and evening hours are posted outside the MLC and online at https://www.uwplatt.edu/department/mathematics/mathematics-learning-center

-PACCE administers two primary programs.
-The first is the Pioneer Engagement Scholars program which provides funding to offset student expenses incurred in the implementation of community-based projects.
+The first funding program, Pioneer Engagement Grants, offset student expenses incurred in the implementation of community-based projects.
 Eligible expenses include travel, materials and supplies, professional or consulting fees, publication and other services.
 Projects must be for academic credit, include student, community and faculty partners, and involve significant and reciprocal interaction with community partners.

 Location: 029 Doudna Hall